Non-Clash Kernel#

 - Can import servers individually

-- Kernel optional and open-source (v2ray-core/xray-core)
+- Kernel is optional and open source (v2ray-core/xray-core)

 Disadvantages:

-- Unable to resolve clash subscription links
+- Cannot parse clash subscription links

 Clash Kernel#